Cao Yupeng: 2016/2017 season

 Cao was on a losing streak of 11 matches until he played in the Shoot-Out where he knocked out three players, before being defeated by David Grace.
-Aside from that he only won two matches during the season.
+Aside from that, he only won two matches during the season.

 2017/2018 season

 Cao notched his first-ever maximum break in tournament play in the second round of the Scottish Open.
 He became only the third player from mainland China to achieve the feat, following Ding Junhui and Liang Wenbo.
 Cao later reached the final of the Scottish Open, the first ranking final in his career.
-After leading 8–4, his opponent, Neil Robertson, won the final five frames in dramatic fashion to defeat Cao by 9–8.
-The same season he reached the semi-finals of the European Masters but lost to eventual champion Judd Trump and his second final the Gibraltar Open, where he lost 4–0 to Ryan Day.
+He built up a lead of 8–4 until his opponent, Neil Robertson, won the final five frames in dramatic fashion to defeat Cao by 9–8.
+In the same season Cao reached the semi-finals of the European Masters (losing to eventual champion Judd Trump) and his second final, the Gibraltar Open, where he lost 4–0 to Ryan Day.

-On 25 May 2018 he was suspended from the tour, alongside Yu Delu and David John, pending an investigation into suspected match fixing.
+He was suspended from the tour on 25 May 2018, alongside Yu Delu and David John, pending an investigation into suspected match fixing.
 After admitting to fixing three matches in 2016, Cao was suspended from professional play for thirty months by the WPBSA.

 2020/2021 season

 Cao's ban expired in November 2020, but he was unable to play in the professional circuit as a top-up so entered into the CBSA China Tour.
-He regained his professional tour card having defeated Liu Hingyu 4–3 in the CBSA China Tours' second qualifying event, alongside former professional Zhang Anda.
+He regained his professional tour card having defeated Liu Hongyu 4–3 in the CBSA China Tours' second qualifying event, alongside former professional Zhang Anda.

 2021/2022 season

 Despite having been suspended from the World Snooker Tour for three years, Cao had a relatively good start to his campaign in the 2021 Championship League and the 2021 British Open, with good performances in his matches throughout the season as a whole.
-Although he did not progress past the third round of any tournament, except the 2021 UK Championship, he had reached the cusp of the Top 64 by the 2022 World Snooker Championship, being seeded 70th in the qualifying round.
+Although he did not progress past the third round of any tournament, he had reached the cusp of the Top 64 by the 2022 World Snooker Championship, being seeded 70th in the qualifying round.